Buddy Bailey: Chicago Cubs organization

 Bailey then returned to Daytona for the 2009–11 seasons.
 His 2011 Daytona Cubs finished 76–61 during the regular season and won the first-half championship of the Florida State League's Northern Division.
 The Cubs then won the FSL playoff championship, earning Bailey a promotion to his second term as manager of the Double-A Smokies for 2012.
 His 2012 club missed the SL playoffs (compiling a record of 72–68), but the 2013 edition finished 76–62, the best overall record in the Southern League North Division, to qualify for the postseason.
 The Smokies then fell to the eventual league champion Birmingham Barons in the first playoff round, three games to two.

 His 2016 Pelicans won 82 of 139 games played (.590) during the regular Carolina League season, then defeated the Salem Red Sox and Lynchburg Hillcats in the playoffs to win the league title.
 Bailey was rehired for the 2017 season on December 16, 2016.
 In 2017, his Pelicans finished 73–67 and won their first-half division title, but fell in the first playoff round.
 Bailey was invited to return for 2018 and his third straight campaign with Myrtle Beach on January 18, 2018.

 After spending the 2019 season with the Low-A South Bend Cubs, Bailey returned to managing the Pelicans for the 2021 season.
+He remained the club's manager through the 2024 season making 2 more playoff appearances.
+He was replaced by Yovanny Cuevas for the 2025 season.

+Death

+Bailey died from cancer in Lynchburg, Virginia, on 22 September 2025, at the age of 68.
+Days before his death, he had been announced as manager of the Senadores de Caracas for the upcoming 2026 Venezuelan Major League season.
+At the time of his death, Ozzie Guillén said that Bailey was "without a doubt, the best manager to ever lead the Venezuelan Professional Baseball League."